yapweijun1996/Faceapi-with-Service-Worker-v20/CONTEXT.md

 7.  **User Submission**: The user clicks "Submit."
 The UI creates a user profile object containing the ID, name, and all 21 descriptors (20 raw + 1 mean).
 8.  **Database Storage**: The profile object is saved to the `users` object store in IndexedDB.

 ### b.
-User Verification Flow
+User Verification Flow (Optimized)

-1.  **Load Profiles (`face_verify.html`)**: The application fetches all user profiles from the `users` object store in IndexedDB.
-The descriptors for all users are held in memory.
+1.  **Load Profiles & Initialize Matcher (`face_verify.html`)**: On page load, the application fetches all user profiles from IndexedDB.
+It then creates a `faceapi.FaceMatcher` instance, pre-loading it with the mean descriptor of every registered user.
+This matcher becomes the single source of truth for identifying faces.
 2.  **Start Camera**: The camera is activated.
-For each video frame, an `ImageBitmap` is sent to the worker for processing, just like in registration.
+For each video frame, an `ImageBitmap` is sent to the worker for processing.
-3.  **Real-time Matching**:
+3.  **Optimized Real-time Matching**:
     -   The worker computes the descriptor for the face in the current video frame.
-    -   The UI thread receives this new descriptor and compares it against the stored descriptors of all registered users using `faceapi.FaceMatcher`.
+    -   The UI thread receives this new descriptor and uses the pre-loaded `faceMatcher.findBestMatch()` method to efficiently find the most likely user.
-    -   The `FaceMatcher` calculates the Euclidean distance between the live descriptor and the stored mean descriptors.
-If the distance is below a certain threshold (e.g., 0.4), it's considered a match.
+    -   If a match is found with a high enough confidence (i.e., the distance is below the threshold and the label is not 'unknown'), the user is marked as verified.
+4.  **Dynamic Matcher Updates for Performance**:
+    -   **Crucially**, once a user is successfully verified, their descriptors are **removed** from the live `FaceMatcher` instance.
+    -   The `FaceMatcher` is rebuilt with only the remaining, unverified users.
+This ensures that subsequent frames are only compared against people who have not yet been found, drastically reducing computational load as the verification session progresses.
-4.  **UI Feedback**: The video overlay is updated in real-time to show a green box (match) with the user's name or a red box (no match).
+5.  **UI Feedback**: The video overlay is updated in real-time to show a green box (match) with the user's name or a red box (no match).
+6.  **Completion**: The process continues until the `FaceMatcher` is empty (all users are verified) or the user manually stops the process.

 ---